-At Maverick we have our own point system we use to evaluate your MVR.
+At Maverick we have our own point system we use to evaluate your Motor Vehicle Report.
 We also have a policy regarding criminal convictions and evaluate each applicant on a case-by-case basis.

 Can my significant other ride with me?
 What about animals?

-Maverick's passenger authorization program is for immediate family only, 13 years of age and older, one rider at a time and is no cost to you.
+Maverick's passenger authorization program allows one rider at a time, 13 years of age & older and is no cost to you.
 We do not allow animals in our trucks.

 When can I get medical benefits and how much do they cost?

-Other benefits include 401(k) + match, paid life insurance, disability insurance, employee assistance program, paid vacation time, section 125 cafeteria plan, and credit union membership.
+Other benefits include: dental, vision, 401(k) + match, employer paid company life insurance, additional voluntary life options, disability insurance, employer paid employee assistance program, paid vacation time, section 125 cafeteria plan, and credit union membership.